Heat vs. Knicks Predictions & Picks - Eastern Conference Semifinals Game 4

 Heat Performance Insights

-- Because of Miami's offensive struggles this year, ranking worst in the NBA with 109.5 points per game, it has been forced to rely on its defense, which ranks second-best in the league by surrendering 109.8 points per game.
+- Miami has been forced to rely on its defense, which ranks second-best in the NBA (109.8 points allowed per game), as it ranks worst in the league offensively with only 109.5 points per contest.

-- The Heat rank 16th in the NBA by draining 12 treys per game, but they have a 34.4% shooting percentage from beyond the arc, which ranks fourth-worst in the league.
+- The Heat rank 16th in the NBA by sinking 12 treys per game, but they own a 34.4% shooting percentage from three-point land, which ranks fourth-worst in the league.

 Knicks Performance Insights